evilactually/dvk/README.md

 All handles are type-safe, which unfortunately makes it awkward to produce "NULL" handles.
 For that reason all handle types implement ```null``` function to construct empty handles, as well as corresponding method ```is_null``` to check if a handle is empty.

 ## Usage
-Here's a short example to illustrate basing use
+Here's a short example to illustrate basic use

 	#[macro_use]
 	extern crate dvk;